tweag/python-monorepo-example/2017-05-24-typing-nix.md

 Users typically specify the configuration of their system by reusing large amounts of configuration modules already written by the community.
-The largest collection of such modules, [Nixpkgs][nixpkgs], is today in incredibly active and diverse project.
+The largest collection of such modules, [Nixpkgs][nixpkgs], is today an incredibly active and diverse project.
 In fact that repository is now [one of most active repositories on all of Github][octoverse].
 It has also fallen victim of its own success.
 Clocking in at over